.

 Hermosa Beach Pumpkin Patch Outlasts Them All

-For 31 years, Debbie and Jeff's Pumpkin Patch on PCH has been a destination for the South Bay's Halloween pumpkin needs.
+Debbie and Jeff's Pumpkin Patch on PCH has been a destination for decades for the South Bay's Halloween pumpkin needs.

 For the past 31 years, Debbie and Jeff's Pumpkin Patch has been a regular sight every October at the corner of Pacific Coast Highway and 21st Street in Hermosa Beach.